kapkus/KokileManagementSystem/README.md

 ## KokileManagementSystem
 This WinForms desktop application was done for my dad to simplify some work tasks.
-It operates on local sqlite database file but if placed on network file server, you can just change database path in program to point to it.
+It operates on local sqlite database file but can be placed on network file server, then you just change database path in program to point to it.

 ### Key features
 * perform CRUD operations on database